Steak and Shrimp Fajita

 Instructions

-- Place steak in a gallon ziplock bag along with the marinade: Worcestershire sauce, cumin, chipotle and garlic powder1/4 cup Worcestershire sauce, 1/4 teaspoon ground cumin, 1/4 teaspoons chipotle powder, 1.09 pounds strips sirloin tips, 1 teaspoon garlic powder
+- Place steak in a gallon ziplock bag along with the marinade: Worcestershire sauce, cumin, chipotle, and garlic powder.1/4 cup Worcestershire sauce, 1/4 teaspoon ground cumin, 1/4 teaspoons chipotle powder, 1.09 pounds strips sirloin tips, 1 teaspoon garlic powder

 - Zip the bag and shake and massage the ingredients.
-Place bag in fridge for one hour
+Place bag in fridge for one hour.

-- Shell and devein shrimp and place in fridge1 pound shrimp
+- Shell and devein shrimp and place in fridge.1 pound shrimp

-- Heat a sauté pan on medium and add 2 tablespoons olive oil.
+- Heat a sauté pan on medium high heat and add 2 tablespoons olive oil.
 Once that has heated up, add onions and bell peppers, sauté for 10 minutes2 tablespoons olive oil, 2 onions, 2 red bell peppers

-- Add 2 tablespoons Worcestershire sauce, salt, pepper, 2 shakes of chipotle and 3 cloves crushed garlic and sauté another for 5 minutes2 tablespoons Worcestershire sauce, 1 teaspoon salt, 1/8 teaspoon pepper, 1/8 teaspoon chipotle powder, 3 cloves garlic
+- Add 2 tablespoons Worcestershire sauce, salt, pepper, 2 shakes of chipotle and 3 cloves crushed garlic and sauté another for 5 minutes.2 tablespoons Worcestershire sauce, 1 teaspoon salt, 1/8 teaspoon pepper, 1/8 teaspoon chipotle powder, 3 cloves garlic

 - Heat 2 sauté pans on medium and add 2 tablespoons olive oil in one and 2 tablespoons butter in the other.2 tablespoons olive oil, 2 tablespoons butter